-When it comes to microphones there are two different types you can buy: condenser mics and dynamic mics.
-Both have their pros and cons, however condenser mics are generally considered more sensitive (giving of better sound quality over all frequencies), and dynamic mics are renowned for cutting out background noise.
+When it comes to microphones there are two different types you can buy: Condenser mics and Dynamic mics.
+Both have their pros and cons, however, condenser mics are generally considered more sensitive (giving better sound quality over-all frequencies), whereas dynamic mics are renowned for cutting out background noise.

 The input connections may also vary.
-Condenser mics often come with a USB connection and most dynamic mics usually come with an XLR input.
-So if do decide to go with a dynamic mic you may need an addition USB interface such as a mixer or cloud lifter to be able to use it.
+Condenser mics often come with a USB connection, whereas most dynamic mics usually come with an XLR input.
+So if do decide to go with a dynamic mic you may also need an additional USB interface such as a Mixer and a Cloudlifter to be able to use it.

 Your choice of mic should depend on how serious you want to get with your setup.
 If you’re new to streaming (and have a quiet background), then a USB condenser mic like a Blue Yeti should be more than sufficient for your needs.
-However most popular podcasts or top tier broadcasters will been seen using a dynamic mic.
+With that said, the most popular podcasters and top-tier broadcasters will be seen using a dynamic mic.

 2. Pop filter

 Pop filters are the black shields/ windscreens you see in front of microphones.
-They will simply block any fast-moving air that is caused when breathing to reduce or eliminate popping sounds.
-Pop filters can be applied to both condenser and dynamic mics and should help to alleviate any unwanted noises in your stream.
+They simply block any fast-moving air that is caused by breathing.
+You can apply pop filters to both condenser and dynamic mics to reduce or eliminate popping sounds.
+When set up correctly, they should help to alleviate any unwanted noises from your stream.

 3. Mic Stand / Boom Arm